WiresmithTech/ni-fpga-interface/docs/architecture.md

 I do think parsing the bitfile may end up being easier than the C code so I will see how the complex type support evolves.
 If it doesn't benefit from the C code then this could be considered, or making it an option.

+### Can I pass a session between LabVIEW and Rust?

+No the testing I've done suggests this isn't possible.